CeIest/BW-preview-DLer/README.md

 python bookrunner.py --ID [Book ID here]
 ```

+The book ID can be found in its respective url.
+example: `dee3fcbcd2-ee0a-4c27-b944-8b0aa397ea02`

 ## To-Do:
-* Clean the script
-* Improve the user interface
+* Maybe save more metadata about the book
-* Write more in the readme
+* Write more stuff about how the script works